CtrlK

 Actionability

-Provides a fully copy-paste ready command with specific flags (--verbose --diff).
-Claude can execute this immediately without any ambiguity.
+Provides a single, copy-paste ready command with specific flags (--verbose --diff).
+For a tool-wrapping skill, this is fully executable guidance.

 3 / 3